 The specific tasks for the job of a vulnerability analyst vary by company and industry.
 For example, a large organization may need you to perform enclave boundary risk assessments, while a small business might ask for the implementation of a vulnerability assessment database.

 Skilled vulnerability analysts have the freedom to work for an organization in-house or as a consultant on limited projects.
 They can also choose to work in diverse industries like finance, retail, education, manufacturing, healthcare, hospitality, marketing, and many more.

 How To Become a Vulnerability Analyst in 5 Steps

 There are a number of career paths you could take to become a vulnerability assessment analyst.
-Since this job is extremely specialized even in the field of computer security, there are no clear requirements for the role.
+Since this job is extremely specialized even in the field of computer security, there are no clear requirements for the role, unlike being a cybersecurity analyst.
 Organizations can hire vulnerability analysts with different educational qualifications and professional experiences depending on the security issues they are targeting.
 That being said, here are five steps you can use as a general guideline to become a vulnerability analyst:

 1. Review Degree Requirements

 Technically, there are no particular degree or major requirements for the position of a vulnerability analyst.
 University education in computer science, programming, cybersecurity, or a related field is usually not necessary to find a job, especially with smaller businesses.
 However, obtaining a bachelor’s degree can open many more doors for you in terms of employment and career advancement opportunities.
 A master’s degree is generally not needed for a vulnerability analyst role unless you are applying for a leadership position.